niranjanbsubramanian/keras-custom-callback/README.md

 # Overview
-This is the code [for this blog post.](https://aiaspirant.com/custom-callbacks-in-keras/)
+This is the code [for this blog post.](https://aiaspirant.com/grid-search/)

 # Dependencies
-Keras

-# Credits
-Credits to [keras](https://github.com/keras-team/keras/blob/master/examples/mnist_cnn.py) for starter code.
+scikit-learn </br>
+numpy